Quincy, Massachusetts: Local

 Quincy has a strong mayor government.
 The incumbent mayor, Thomas P. Koch, has served since 2008; he is the 33rd mayor of the city.
 Mayors in the city were elected to two-year terms.
 In 2013, the city's voters opted to extend the mayoral term to four years, beginning after the 2015 election.

-In addition to the mayor, the city has a nine-member city council, with Noel T. DiBona serving as current president.
-Six councilors are elected to represent Quincy's wards, and three are elected at large.
+In addition to the mayor, the city has a nine-member city council, with Ian Cain serving as president as of 2025.
+One councilor is elected to represent each of the city's six wards, and three are elected at large.
 Councilors serve two-year terms.
 The city also has a school committee with seven members—the mayor and six members elected to staggered four-year terms.

+In the fall of 2024, responding to public pressure, Mayor Thomas Koch and nine members of the Quincy City Council announced they would defer sizable raises passed in June until after the 2028 election cycle.

-Public health
+Public safety

+The Quincy Police Department was formed in 1888, currently headquartered at the original Quincy Police Station which was built in 1925 as the city's first purpose-built police station and added to the National Register of Historic Places in 1990.
 In 2010, the city of Quincy was the first in the US to have its police department carry the nasal spray Narcan (Nalaxone) to combat the overdose outbreak associated with the opioid epidemic in the US.
 When the program first began, the city's officers were reviving an overdose victim every four to five days.
 By 2014, police officers had administered the opioid antagonist over 300 times.
 Other cities and police departments throughout the US developed their own Narcan-dispensing programs based on the model pioneered by the Quincy PD.
 In 2017, overdose deaths in the city and the Commonwealth of Massachusetts had declined, it was thought, due to the use of naloxone by the police and others.
 The state legislature, in 2018, required all pharmacies to keep Narcan in stock and available to anyone, without a prescription.

+Fire emergencies are handled by the Quincy Fire Department, which was founded in 1889 and includes the Central Fire Station, which is on the National Register of Historic Places and is still active as of 2023.
+The city's Emergency Medical Services are privately contracted, with ambulance response being handled by Brewster Ambulance Service since 2015.